ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] UART - Communicate with the computer via UART.rst

    :height: 4.66667in

 Then click Open and press the reset button on Ameba.
-You can see the “Hello, world?” message appears in Putty.
+You can see the "Hello, world?" message appears in Putty.
 If characters are typed into Putty, the input characters would be sent to Serial RX of Ameba by TX of USB to TTL Adapter, and returned by Serial TX of Ameba.
 Finally, RX of USB to TTL Adapter receives the returned characters and prints them in Putty.
-Therefore, if you insert “I am fine”, you will get something like
+Therefore, if you insert "I am fine", you will get something like
 this:

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_UART_Communicate_with_the_computer_via_UART/image6.png